ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 In certain robotic applications, there are scenarios where a single robotic arm may struggle to perform tasks, such as handling a large object or a flexible item.
 In such cases, two or more robotic arms need to collaborate in order to accomplish the task efficiently.

 In this work, we assume the use of two robotic arms working collaboratively to perform motion planning based on the given initial and target positions of the object to be grasped.
-Additionally, due to limitations of the simulation framework, the grasping is accomplished through a linking mechanism.
-In the environmental setup, we also assume that the obstacles remain stationary.
+Additionally, due to the limitations of the simulation framework, object grabbing is implemented through a linking framework rather than actual physical grasping.
+To test whether the motion planning algorithm can successfully avoid obstacles, we have also introduced a fixed obstacle for testing purposes.

 ---